 It is also possible for surviving wives to benefit from the National Insurance contributions paid by deceased husbands that reached pension age before April 2016.
 As much as 60% of the pension can be passed on this way.

 The rules for these benefits are complex and you will need to check your eligibility for each with the Pension Service.

-The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
+Important information: The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
 Tax treatment on pensions depends on individual circumstances and all tax rules may change in the future.
 Withdrawals from a pension product will not be possible until you reach age 55.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.